 Newsletter guru Jim Oberweis, whose China fund is in the top 1% of funds in its class over the past one, three, and five years, according to Morningstar, says investors look at China the wrong way.

 When it comes to investing in small stocks, newsletter guru Jim Oberweis says that fundamentals and financials are important — but not all you should consider.
-“For small-cap stocks, a catalyst — such as a new partnership, a new product or regulatory approval — can drive earnings growth,” Oberweis writes in his latest Forbes column. […]
+“For small-cap stocks, a catalyst — such as a new partnership, a new product or regulatory approval — can drive earnings growth,” Oberweis writes in his latest Forbes column.
+“Understand this early on and you’ll have an edge.
+I look for stocks with a history of extraordinary earnings growth selling at reasonable valuations, with a clear catalyst.”
+What catalyst-driven small stocks is Oberweis finding today?
+He examines three, including customer service/knowledge management software firm […]

 After being pummeled in the 2008-09 financial crisis, small-cap stocks have bounced back strong and small-cap valuations have moved back toward normal levels over the past few years.
 But newsletter guru Jim Oberweis says that, compared to their larger peers, small stocks are still quite attractively valued.
-“With valuations no longer at bargain-basement levels, earnings […]
+“With valuations no longer at bargain-basement levels, earnings growth will be the driver for high returns,” Oberweis writes in his latest Forbes column.
+“For companies under $1 billion in market capitalization and with annualized growth rates of 30% or more, the average forward price-to-earnings multiple is now 16.1 — a shade above the […]